Fishing charters San Jose del Cabo

 Ulices

-Tournament minded offshore captain with a track record on big fish.
+Tournament-minded offshore captain with a track record on big fish.
 Ulices recently landed an estimated 600 pound black marlin after a three hour fight at the outer edges of Gordo Banks.
-The kind of captain you want at the wheel when the day's spread brings up a true heavyweight.

 Conservation First

-Pacific blue marlin populations are healthy in the eastern Pacific but the species is heavily pressured globally.
-At Daliken Sportfishing we practice catch and release as the default on all billfish.
-Quick photos boatside, a clean release, and the fish swims away to fight another day.
+Pacific blue marlin populations are healthy in the eastern Pacific, but the species is pressured globally.
+We practice catch and release as the default on all billfish: quick photos boatside, a clean release, and the fish swims away to fight another day.

-Mexican sportfishing regulations allow one billfish per angler per day if a fish is kept, but we recommend release on every blue marlin unless there is a specific reason otherwise.
-The fishery you experience today is the same fishery we want to be running trips on in 20 years.
+Mexican regulations allow one billfish per angler per day if a fish is kept, but we recommend release on every blue marlin.
+The fishery you experience today is the one we want to be running trips on in 20 years.

 All Inclusive